alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 He gave a broad overview of the current research trend towards bigger models and bigger datasets, then talked about his work developing smart assistants like the Baidu Eye.
 The way he talked about it, you could tell this wasn't just something he worked on, it was something he *believed* in.
-They were his vision of the future, and he was there to play a part in making it real.
+This was his vision of the future, and he was there to play a part in making it real.

 Another day, I was in the lab, and overheard a conversation between a visiting